fredooo/dbvis-hc/README.md

 # dbvis-hc

-A TypeScript implementation a hierarchical clustering algorithm.
+A TypeScript implementation of a hierarchical clustering algorithm.

 ### Install